MEAC’s Mission and Purpose

 We acknowledge that there is an inherent tension between upholding objective standards and maintaining a rich variety of options for students and for the childbearing public.
 MEAC accepts the challenge of weaving those threads into the framework of our core mission, documents, and standards.

-We believe that the Midwives Model of Care (Copyright (c) 1996-2008, Midwifery Task Force, Inc.), within which MEAC standards are based, can be a positive influence in healthcare through collaboration with all professions working in the maternity care system.
-MEAC utilizes the Midwives Model of Care as a source of ideals for educating up-and-coming midwives, and as a map for MEAC’s work as accreditors, through respectful, fair, individualized, responsive, and transparent interactions.
+We believe that the Midwives Model of Care (Copyright (c) 1996-2008, Midwifery Task Force, Inc.), from which MEAC standards are derived, can have a positive influence on healthcare through collaboration with all professions involved in the maternity care system.
+MEAC utilizes the Midwives Model of Care as a source of ideals for educating up-and-coming midwives and as a map for MEAC’s work as accreditors, through respectful, fair, individualized, responsive, and transparent interactions.

-• MEAC encourages broad student and faculty input into designing innovative programs that address the needs of the many communities midwives come from and serve.
+- MEAC encourages broad student and faculty input in designing innovative programs that address the needs of the many communities from which midwives come and serve.

-• MEAC values and cultivates competency-based educational programs that are not defined by the length of time spent in school but by meeting internationally recognized standards of core competency.
+- MEAC values and cultivates competency-based educational programs that are not defined by the length of time spent in school but by meeting recognized standards of core competency.

-• MEAC promotes the training of midwives who will provide care for culturally, socially, and economically diverse families.
+- MEAC promotes the training of midwives who will provide care for all families.

 MEAC believes that accreditation has the power to effect positive change in the maternity care system.
-This accountability can raise the standing of skilled midwives as primary providers in healthcare for childbearing families by furthering training programs that integrate the Midwives Model of Care, embrace diversity, and incorporate innovations in knowledge and provision of care.
+This accountability can enhance the standing of skilled midwives as primary providers in healthcare for childbearing families by expanding training programs that integrate the Midwives Model of Care and incorporate innovations in knowledge and care provision.

 Vision